IvanKostruba/Prompt-Reaction/README.md

 The extension can detect and process not only simple triggers like “this creature is hit” but also “third-party” triggers like “a creature starts its turn near the monster” or “monster’s ally is killed”.
 Specifically, it can detect:
 * An attack on the monster hits or misses (attack type, melee or ranged is also recognized).
 * An attack on the monster’s allies hits or misses.
-* The monster takes damage [of type X] or dies.
+* The monster takes damage (of type X, type is parsed) or dies.
-* An ally takes damage or dies.
+* An ally takes damage (of type X, type is parsed) or dies.
 * Monster kills a creature.
 * Creature starts its turn.
+(Only triggered by PCs)
 * The monster or an ally fails a saving throw.
+* The monster suffers a crit.
+* Monster fails an attack.
+* Creature regains hit points.

 The extension currently cannot process:
 * Spells.
 Specifically triggers like “creature casts a spell”.
 Currently not triggered.